How can you tell if your ducks are laying eggs? Which of your ducks are laying eggs and which aren’t? This guide will help you find the answer!

-- Your young hens are about 16 weeks old and should start laying soon.
-Ideally, you can switch them to layer feed three weeks before they start laying to make sure they have the extra nutrition they’ll need.
+Your young ducks are about 16 weeks old and should start laying eggs soon.
+Ideally, you can: a) put out supplemental calcium (we like pulverized oyster shell), and b) start supplementing in some layer feed before they start laying to make sure they have the extra nutrition they’ll need.

-- Your hens are a couple years old and stopped laying during the cold months, so you switched them off layer feed to maintainer feed.
+Your hens are a couple years old and stopped laying during the cold months, so you switched them off duck layer feed to maintainer feed.
 The weather has started warming up so you want to know if your ducks are about to start laying so you can switch them back to layer feed.
-How do you tell?

 Thankfully, there are some telltale signs that will help you determine when your ducks are about to lay or are currently laying…